 What Treats Can I Give My Pet Chinchilla?

-Grapes, orange slices, apple slices, kiwi slices, craisins, raisins, etc., can be given as chinchilla treats.
+Treats can be offered to your chinchilla in moderation.
 Chinchillas have a sweet tooth so make sure to use these as treats no more than 1 or 2 times a week.
 Too many sweets can lead to obesity, dental problems, and/or diarrhea in your pet chinchilla.
 If this occurs, reduce the amount of treats you give your pet.
 This is extremely important, as dental problems and diarrhea in a chinchilla can become serious health problems and can cause death.

 Chinchilla Behavior and More Chinchilla Care Tips